bfredl/Neovim.jl/README.md

 ## Usage

-### Using as an embedded process
+### As an embedded process

-The Simplest way to test the API client is to spawn an embedded instance:
+The simplest way to test the API client is to spawn an embedded instance:
 ```julia
 using Neovim
 nvim, proc = nvim_spawn()